TranDaiHai2107/DRM_key_demand_forecasting/README.md

 | **On-demand movies** | Fim+, BHD | Only movies flagged as `isDRM = 1` |

 ```
-1 device (MAC address) × 1 day with any DRM-protected content access = 1 DRM Key issued
+1 User × 1 day with any DRM-protected content access = 1 DRM Key issued
 ```

-> Note: If a customer watches 10 DRM-protected movies **and** streams a K+ channel on the same device in a single day, the system still issues only **1 DRM Key** for that device.
-The core metric is **COUNT DISTINCT** (CustomerID, MAC) per day — aggregated across all content sources.
+> Note: If a customer watches 10 DRM-protected movies **and** streams a K+ channel on the different devices in a single day, the system still issues only **1 DRM Key** for that user.
+The core metric is **COUNT DISTINCT** (CustomerID) per day — aggregated across all content sources.

 ---